harpone/keyword_cluster/README.md

 used also in the nn search phase
 * Warning: `allennlp` seems to screw up stuff, such as matplotlib imports and it requires certain versions of other packages...
-* ELMo embeddings are high dimensional (1024), so I don't expect the NN search to be very good for similarity search...
+* ELMo embeddings are quite high dimensional (256 for small model), so I don't expect the NN search to be very good for similarity search...
 * Instead of using the last layer, last activation as the embedding in ELMo, e.g. avg pool or multiple layers might make sense